 About the Contributors

-YASHASVI KOMPELLA '27, Staff Writer
+YASHASVI KOMPELLA '27, Features Editor

 Yashasvi Kompella is a staff writer for the "Eagle's Eye" and is a current freshman.
 Yashasvi is a member of the STEM Academy and enjoys participating in a wide variety clubs, such as Quiz Bowl and MUN.
 Yashasvi also likes playing the viola and volunteering in his free time.

-KAVAN MALAVIYA ‘27, Staff Writer
+KAVAN MALAVIYA ‘27, Features Editor

 Kavan Malaviya is a freshman staff writer for "The Eagle's Eye."
 Outside of school, he enjoys playing the flute and alto saxophone, reading, and playing sports.